-When you think about it, halls, stairs and landings form a significant part of a family home and you spend a lot of time passing through them.
-For visitors they give a first impression of your home, so you want to be sure that they look great.
-We’ve been designing, restoring and decorating halls, stairs and landings for our clients around Bath and Bristol for the past 14 years, and here is a selection.
+When you think about it, halls, stairs and landings form a major part of a family home and you spend a lot of time passing through them.
+For visitors, the hall gives a first impression, so it should look great.
+We’ve been designing, restoring and decorating halls, stairs and landings for our clients around Bath and Bristol for the past 14 years.

 Decorating halls and staircases

-One of the most popular searches on our website are from readers looking for tips on refurbishing their halls, stairs and landings.
-They are usually looking for ideas for carpets, decoration, lighting and other features, and we show some of our designs below.
+One of the most popular searches on our website is how to refurbish halls, stairs and landings.
+People are looking for ideas on carpets, decoration, lighting and other features, and we show some of our designs below.

 Victorian Staircase decoration

 This Victorian staircase was in a raw state before we refurbished it with a stylish striped carpet runner.
 The stairs and spindles were painted white gloss, while the pine handrail was stripped and varnished.
 We also reinstated the dado rail to provide an authentic Victorian look.

 We design halls, stairs and landings to be welcoming and uncluttered with adequate storage, stylish lighting and a statement carpet stair runner to take the eye to the first floor.

 We make good use of understairs spaces both as a cloakroom and as storage for clutter.
 In the space below, we fitted a WC with additional access behind for a vacuum cleaner and other items.
 In a similar space, we’ve also fitted the home network hub – out of the way but accessible when required.
 In the design below you can see how the simple application of MDF strips recreates the moulded panels in the rest of the hallway.
 When painted, the understairs space looks like it is part of the original building.

 A downstairs WC is certainly a great way to make use of under-used space below stairs.